-I’m an Assistant Professor in the Department of Media Studies and Production at the Klein College of Media and Communication at Temple University.
-My research focuses on communication for development and social change (how media and communication can promote positive social change for marginalized or disadvantaged communities) and communication about development (how information about development work is communicated to policy-makers and the public).
+I’m an Associate Professor in the Department of Media Studies and Production at the Klein College of Media and Communication at Temple University.
+My research focuses on communication for social change (how media and communication can promote positive social change for marginalized or underserved communities) and communication about social change (how information about social change work is communicated to policy-makers and the public).
 Governments, non-profits and private donors spend billions annually on social change projects, yet there is widespread acknowledgement that many of these projects have not produced the social welfare improvements that one might hope for, even (in some cases) after decades of intervention.
 What can be done to improve interventions and spur social change?
 Why do some projects fail while others succeed?

 - How can more participatory models be practically and efficiently implemented under current funding systems?

-- How do current efforts to communicate to the general public about development (e.g., through the news or through celebrities) impact development work and development outcomes?
+- How do current efforts to communicate to the general public about social change (e.g., through the news, social media, or celebrities and influencers) impact development work and development outcomes?

 - Do project evaluations themselves, as a key form of communication about development, promote or deter funders’ and policymakers’ support for participatory practices?

 - What role should project evaluations serve?
 If they function more as public relations tools than as learning tools, how can we make them more useful so that we can build theory and improve interventions?

-- How can CAD (both project evaluations and communication through the mainstream media) better incorporate the voices of the stakeholders that development efforts strive to serve?
+- How can communication about social change (both project evaluations and communication through the mainstream media) better incorporate the voices of the stakeholders that development efforts strive to serve?